Auxkabel1337/Auxkabel1337/README.md

     <h4 align="center">About Me</h4>
   </summary>
   <p align="center">
-    Hey there! 👋 I'm Auxy, a passionate software developer who loves to explore new technologies and build amazing things.
-I have a strong interest in solving complex problems and continuously enhancing my skills.
-While I may be new to the coding scene, I'm enthusiastic and dedicated to learning and growing every day.
+    Hey there! 👋 I'm Auxy, a passionate software developer who dosent love to explore new technologies and build amazing things.
+I dont a strong interest in solving complex problems and continuously enhancing my not existing skills.
+While I may be new to the coding scene and a absoloute noname, I'm autistic and dedicated to learning and growing every day.

-   - 🌱 Currently, I'm diving deep into Java and working on various projects to sharpen my skills.
-   - 🚀 Graduated high school recently, and I'm excited to take my programming journey to the next level.
-   - 🎮 When I'm not coding, you might find me exploring my interests, which extend beyond the world of chess (not a big fan, sorry!).

    Let's connect and learn from each other!
-Feel free to reach out.
+Please dont reach out.
   </p>
 </details>